 There are several things to consider when registering a federal trademark.
 The first is the establishment of your mark.
 What is the mark you wish to register?
 The second is a determination of the goods and services the mark will be used for.
 Finally, you need to decide when the mark will be used.
 Have you already started using your trademark or are you planning to use it in the near future?

-When considering a trademark registration it is important to determine what your mark is and the best way to protect it.
+When registering your trademark, it is important to determine what your mark is and the best way to protect it.
 Is it a clearly defined set of words?
-Does it always appear in a logo form? is it a variation on an existing mark?
-An attorney can help you with this process to evaluate what your mark is and the best way to protect it.
+Does it always appear in a logo form?
+Is it a variation on an existing mark?
+An attorney can help you with this process to evaluate your mark and find the best way to protect it.

 Identifying Your Goods and/or Services

-In addition to clearly identifying the mark, it is important to clearly identify the goods and/or services to which the mark will apply.
-This must be done in a clear and precise manner to identify how the scope of protection you are claiming.
-Additionally, the selection of this wording can impact the scope of your protection as well as aid in ensuring that other marks will not block your registration.
+In addition to clearly identifying the mark, it is important to identify the goods and/or services the mark will apply to.
+This must be done in a clear and precise manner to identify the specific protection you are claiming.
+Additionally, the selection of this wording can impact the scope of your protection as well as aid in ensuring that other marks will not prevent you from registering your mark.

-In the United States, applicants for trademark protection do not have to be using the mark in order to register it with the United States Patent and Trademark Office (USPTO).
-This has an obvious advantage if you are in the early stages of product development and need to reserve a name for future use.
-By filing an intent to use the application, you can make a claim on the mark before you begin to sell your goods or services.
+In the United States, applicants for trademark protection do not have to be actively using their mark in order to register it.
+This has an advantage if you are in the early stages of product development and need to reserve a name for future use.
+By filing an intent to use the mark, you can make a claim on it before you begin to sell your goods or services.
 This can be done up to three years before a product is publicly available.

 - Pricing: $975 for up to 3 classes ($100 per each additional class), plus Government Charges: $225-$375 per class.